Kenneth More believed in the importance of charitable causes and his estate continues this work on his behalf.

 Nick said: “Kenneth More was a huge advocate of Variety during his lifetime, and through my work managing his estate, I am privileged to renew that association by helping to promote the amazing work that Variety does, whenever and wherever I can.”

-Kenneth More passed away in July of 1982 having been diagnosed with a rare form of Parkinson’s.
-It is likely that this was Multiple System Atrophy (MSA), due in part to the age of onset and the speed at which the condition progressed.
+The Kenneth More Estate is proud to support the work of the MSA Trust.
+Kenneth More passed away in July of 1982 having been diagnosed with Parkinson’s.
+It is now very likely that this was Multiple System Atrophy (MSA), due in part to the age of onset and the speed at which the condition progressed.

 What is MSA?

 Multiple System Atrophy (MSA) is a progressive neurological disorder that affects adult men and women.
 It is caused by degeneration or atrophy (shrinking) of nerve cells in several (or multiple) areas of the brain.
 This can result in problems with multiple bodily functions such as speech, movement, balance and blood pressure control.